coinvent/coinvent/architecture.md

 An added benefit of this architecture is that it provides flexibility regarding the hardware infrastructure.
 The components of the Coinvent system may be run either on a single server, or across multiple servers.

+#### Component Setup

+With the architecture supporting different implementations for components, the system requires a setup describing which implementations to call.

+Each component has a default implementation, which will be specified in a config file.

+The Social Creativity strand of the Coinvent project requires that different setups can be run and interact.
+In order to support this from within one server, we allow that a Blend Diagram in Progress can carry meta-data about which component implementations to call (if different from the defaults).
+This meta-data might include implementation-specific configuration parameters.

 #### Scripting the system

 Requirement (3) relates to research users, who need to run repeatable concept development sessions.
 This requirement is met in this architecture by scripts which drive the API.
 Such scripts would most naturally be developed in javascript, perhaps using a test-runner.
 Indeed, the test scripts we develop as part of software QA will provide templates for scriptable use.